Interviewing

 Screening Interview

-For an employer, this is a way to quickly narrow the candidate pool and screen individuals via phone, on-campus, or at the company’s site.
+For an employer, this is a way to quickly narrow the candidate pool and screen individuals via phone or in person.

-This is often done when the company is long distance or in the initial interview screening phase.
+This is often done when the employer is long distance or in the initial interview screening phase.

-This is becoming more popular for long-distance interviewing and the methods used could be Skype or a recorded video option.
+This is becoming more popular for long-distance interviewing.
+Methods used could be Microsoft Teams/Zoom or a recorded video option such as HireView.

 On-Site Interviews

-This is often conducted during the final stages of the interviewing process and is usually at the company’s site.
+This is often conducted during the final stages of the interviewing process and is usually at the employer's site.
 It may involve a large portion of the day.

-Before entering an interview, whether it be over the phone or in person, it is crucial you complete research on the job you applied for and the company.
+Before entering an interview, whether it be over the phone or in person, it is crucial you complete research on the job you applied for and the employer.

+This requires serious self-reflection.
 Understand who you are and what you can and can’t do.
-Self-reflection helps when you’re faced with questions like, “Tell me about yourself” and “What are your greatest strengths and biggest weaknesses?”
+Self-knowledge helps when you’re faced with questions like, “Tell me about yourself” and “What are your greatest strengths and biggest weaknesses?”

 • Make decisions about your current career goals; what you want to do, why you want to do it, and where you want to do it.

-• Analyze your strengths and weaknesses and be ready with specific examples that show how your positive traits will be an asset to the company.
+• Analyze your strengths and weaknesses, and be ready with specific examples that show how your positive traits will be an asset to the employer.

-• Become comfortable talking about your involvement with clubs, Greek Life, sports, and other activities.
+• Become comfortable talking about your involvement with clubs, fraternities/sororities, sports, and other activities.
 This is a great way to demonstrate your leadership skills and ability to work effectively with others.

-Interviewers love to ask the questions, “Why are you interested in working for us?” and “What do you know about our company?”
-Learn everything you can about the company by visiting its website and becoming familiar with the company’s history, products and services, current customer base, and potential new products.
-Review its competitors’ websites.
-Search LinkedIn, online journals, or news articles for recent company news.
+Interviewers love to ask “Why are you interested in working for us?” and “What do you know about our company?”
+To prepare for these questions, learn everything you can about the employer.

 • Tell me about yourself.